cnio-bu/bollito/README.md

 We've built bollito for flexibility, with the aim of allowing the user to adjust the pipeline to different experiments using configuration parameters.
 This includes adjusting the cell filtering, normalization, variables regression, number of significant components, clustering resolution, etc.
 When in doubt, the default parameters were calculated to offer a good starting configuration.
+Additionally, once the main steps of the pipeline are finished, bollito creates a AnnData file from the Seurat file and test if it is correctly formatted.
+This feature improves the interconnection between R and Python, helping users which might want to perform analysis with tools from both languages.

 ## Workflow overview